Bigbom Price Reaches $0.0005 (BBO)

 According to CryptoCompare, “Bigbom is a project that aims to develop a decentralized advertising marketplace both for publishers and advertisers.
 The Bigbom ecosystem is based on the Ethereum blockchain (employing smart contracting) and decentralized system architecture.
 Advertisers will be able to use the Bigbom platform to devise marketing campaigns, manage them and maximize income whilst staying within budget limits.
 All processes will be performed in line with market pricing based on the bid-ask principle, where both parties can bid.
 Corresponding advertising platforms (mainly through API) will also be able to participate in the marketplace.
 BBO is an Ethereum-based token that will be used as a medium of exchange on the marketplace. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Bigbom directly using US dollars.
-Investors seeking to trade Bigbom should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bigbom using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Bigbom directly using U.S. dollars.
+Investors seeking to acquire Bigbom should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bigbom using one of the aforementioned exchanges.

 Receive News & Updates for Bigbom Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bigbom and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.